An Aposteriorical Clusterability Criterion for $k$-Means++ and Simplicity of Clustering: Introduction

-The structure of this paper is as follows: In Section \ref{sec:previous} we recall the previous work on the topic.
+The structure of this paper is as follows: In Section \ref{sec:previous} we recall the previous work on the topic of clusterability and give a brief introduction to the $k$-means algorithm and its special case $k$-means++.
 In Section \ref{sec:gapinsufficiency} we show that large gaps are not sufficient for well-clusterability.
 In Section \ref{sec:wellclusteredsep} we introduce the first version of well-clusterability concept and show that data well-clustered in this sense are easily learnable via $k$-means++.
 This concept has the drawback that no data points (outliers) can lie in wide areas between the clusters.
 Therefore in Section \ref{sec: wellclusteredcore} we propose a core-based well-clusterability concept and show that data well-clustered in this sense are also easily learnable via $k$-means++.
 The concept of cluster core itself is introduced and investigated in Section \ref{sec:core} and a method determining proper gap size under these new conditions is derived in Section \ref{sec:corebasedglobalkmeansminimum}.
+In Section \ref{sec:exper} some experimental results are reported concerning performance of various brands of $k$-means algorithms for data fulfilling the clusterability criteria proposed in this paper.
+Section \ref{sec:discussion} contains a brief comparison of our clusterability criteria with those discussed by Ben-David \cite{Ben-David:2015}.
 In Section \ref{sec:conclusions} we draw some conclusions from this research.